Find Affordable College Courses

 Read full report on Health & Medical Administrative Services at SUNY Canton

 A rank of #5 on this year’s list means The Graduate Center, CUNY is a great place for health and medical administrative services students working on their bachelor’s degree.
-Located in the large city of New York, The Graduate Center is a public college with a medium-sized student population.
+Located in the large city of New York, The Graduate Center is a public school with a medium-sized student population.

 Of the 60 students majoring in health and medical administrative services at The Graduate Center, 10% are male and 90% are female.